White Mountains (California): Ecology

 A bristlecone pine, named Methuselah, located within the mountain range is the oldest known, verified living tree in the world, at years old.
 Pine nuts from piñon pine stands were harvested as a winter staple food by Paiute Indians whose descendants still live in adjacent valleys.

 The White Mountains also have small remnant groves of lodgepole pine, Jeffrey pine, ponderosa pine, Sierra juniper and aspen including an unusual dwarf variety.
 These species are common in the nearby and wetter Sierra Nevada range west of the Owens Valley and must have been more widespread in the White Mountains until Holocene droughts extirpated them in most of this drier range.
 A number of plant species are endemic to the White Mountains, including the White Mountains horkelia, Horkelia hispidula.

 Fauna include two herds of bighorn sheep, mule deer, marmots and feral horses.
 Permanent streams have no native fish, but there are naturalized populations of trout including rare Paiute cutthroat trout which is protected from angling.
 Birds include Clark's nutcracker and other Corvidae which eat and cache pine nuts.

 History

 Cattle from ranches in surrounding valleys are still grazed under permit as high as the alpine zone.
 Historically sheep were also grazed in large numbers, introducing diseases from which the native Bighorn Sheep populations are still slowly recovering.
-Before European colonization of surrounding valleys in the mid 19th century, Paiute Indians occupied summer hunting camps up to about 13100 ft, leaving ruins of archeological interest.
+Before European colonization of surrounding valleys in the mid 19th century, Paiute people occupied summer hunting camps up to about 13100 ft, leaving ruins of archeological interest.